I am already a student at the Faculty of Education:

 If you are a French government scholarship holder, a grant holder on social criteria or a ward of the nation, you are exempt from tuition fees and the CVEC.

-CVEC is the Student and Campus Life Contribution.
-Its purpose is to help create, consolidate and strengthen various services:
+The CVEC is the Student and Campus Life Contribution.
+Its purpose is to enable the creation, consolidation, and strengthening of various services:

-This contribution is "intended to promote the reception and social, health, cultural and sporting support of students, and to bolster the preventive and health education actions carried out for their benefit" (article L. 841-5 of the French Education Code).
+This contribution is "intended to promote the social, health, cultural, and athletic integration and support of students and to reinforce the preventive and health education measures implemented for their benefit" (Article L. 841-5 of the Education Code).

 Payment is made directly to CROUS via the website: cvec.etudiant.gouv.fr